 In prior years, Boys and Girls Country had transferred a total of \$2,594,360 unrestricted, excess funds to the Endowment Fund to invest.
 Earnings on this transfer accrue to the Endowment Fund and are reported as donor restricted for the general support of Boys and Girls Country.
-No unrestricted transfers were made during fiscal 2019.
+No unrestricted transfers were made during fiscal 2020 and 2019.
 These unrestricted funds are invested with the other Endowment Fund assets but may upon approval from the Endowment Board of Directors be utilized by Boys and Girls Country to fund its activities.
 In addition, Boys and Girls Country may request grants from the donor restricted assets of the Endowment Fund to support the specific activities for which they were intended.
-In fiscal 2019, a grant of \$750,000 was requested and approved.
+In fiscal 2020 and 2019, grants amounting to \$300,000 and \$750,000, respectively, were requested and approved.